Pinko Pallino: History

 The game was created by Mirko Marchesi in 1995.
 Pinko Pallino is inspired by the previous game called Blockade by Philip Slater in 1975.

 2 years later, the game was licensed to Gigamic for an international edition under the title of Quoridor.
 Quoridor has a smaller board (9x9), 4 wooden pawns (for 2 or 4 players), 20 wooden fences total (10 each in a 2-player game, or 5 each in a 4-player game) and the abolition of diagonal movement.
 This decision reduced the cost of the game's production and increased its playability.

 Notation

-There isn't a notation provided by the creator of the game.
+The creator of the game did not provide a notation system.
 However, the notation of Quoridor can be adapted, which is similar to algebraic chess notation.